massacresIV/PF1EE/docs/srd/classes/core/champion/champion.md

 - **Paralyzed:** The target is paralyzed for 1 round.
 - **Stunned:** The target is stunned for 1 round per four levels of the Champion.

 These abilities are not cumulative.
-For example, a 12th-level Champion’s Touch ability deals 6d6 points of damage and might also cause the target to become fatigued, dazed, poisoned, or diseased.
+For example, a 12th-level Champion’s Fervor ability deals 6d6 points of damage and might also cause the target to become fatigued, dazed, poisoned, or diseased.
 Once a Cruelty is chosen, it can’t be changed.

 ## Channel Energy (Su)
 At 4th level, a Champion gains the ability to Channel Energy.
 She uses her Champion level as her effective Channel level to determine the number of dice healed or damaged and the DC of the Will save (DC = 10 + 1/2 effective Channel level + Charisma modifier).
-This ability functions as Channel Energy, but activating it requires expending two uses of her Champion’s Touch ability rather than drawing from the unified Channel Energy pool.
+This ability functions as Channel Energy, but activating it requires expending two uses of her Fervor ability rather than drawing from the unified Channel Energy pool.

 <span class="tag" title="This feature uses a unified Channel Energy pool.
 Your effective Channel level includes your Cleric level plus levels of other classes granting Channel Energy or an equivalent feature.
 Each such class adds 2 additional uses per day to the unified pool.
-Classes that fuel channeling with a different resource pools (such as Fervor or Champion’s Touch) also adds 2 additional uses per day to the unified pool.
+Classes that fuel channeling with a different resource pools (such as Fervor) also adds 2 additional uses per day to the unified pool.
 Classes without this feature contribute half their levels (rounded down) to dice and DC scaling.">Channel Scaling</span>

 ## Champion’s Bond (Sp)
 At 5th level, a Champion gains a unique bond, influenced by her Code and deity.
 The Champion’s Bond can take many forms, with additional bond types available to various Codes.
 Once this choice is made, it cannot be changed.